GabbyOwusu/mini_app/TECH_NOTES.md

 #### Tests

 This code is built to be very testable and with more time i would've loved to add tests.

+### ENV

+In a production level application, it would be good to have environment variables to handle different things like API urls and local storage keys.
+This actually makes it easy to put up a build that points to staging or production just based on the env.